hgallocodes/Hot-Weather-and-Power-Outages/README.md

-# Does Hotter Weather Lead to More Power Outages?
+# Does Colder Weather Lead to Longer Power Outages?

 by Sarah Borsotto (sborsott@ucsd.edu) and Hector Gallo (hgallo@ucsd.edu)